undefinedlabs/scope-docs/docs/swift-installation.md

 binary "https://releases.undefinedlabs.com/scope/agents/carthage/ScopeAgent.json"
 ```

-Then, run `cart update` to install the agent in your project.
+Then, run `carthage update` to install the agent in your project.

 In your test target(s), add `ScopeAgent.framework` located in `Carthage/Build/<platform>` to the `Link Binaries With Libraries` build phase.